 Figure 9 shows the Butterfly Computing Model that will be used for ePIC.
-In this model the detector together with the DAQ system constitute Echelon 0.
-Two Echelon 1 sites are located in the computing centers of the host labs BNL and JLab, with the capability to serve as functional peers for host-site ePIC computing, both providing storage and processing resources.
-Echelon 2 sites contribute processing resources and may also provide storage resources convenient for access by distributed collaborators (see section 5.4 for details).
+In this model the detector and counting house sit at Echelon 0.
+The Echelon 1 sites represent the host labs of BNL and JLab which duplicate the storage while sharing the compute function.
+Echelon 2 sites contribute compute resources and may also provide some duplicate data storage more convenient for processing and access by remote collaborators (see section 5.4 for details).

-The computing resources needed for all phases of data processing after the raw stream leaves Echelon 0 will be distributed across multiple facilities.
-The overall resource requirements are therefore cumulative among them, together with the networking required for robust distributed operation.
+The computing resources needed to process the data stream after leaving Echelon 0 (the Counting House) will be distributed across multiple facilities.
+The overall resource requirements are therefore cumulative among them with some additional networking requirements depending on the number of simultaneously participating facilities and their specific stream fractions.